- See snow-capped peaks, including Mount Everest, from the trail

 Day 4: Trek from Lambatama to Panka

-The trail this morning climbs along the western side of Dala Tsho up to a summit at 14,829 feet (4520 meters).
+The trail this morning climbs along the western side of Dala Tsho up to a summit at 14,829 feet (4,520 m).
 From here, you will have a fantastic view of the majestic Himalayan peaks, including Everest, Kanchenjunga, Jomolhari, Jichu Drake, Tshering Gang, Khangbum, Masang Gang, Tsende Gang, and Gangche Ta.
 From here, the path descends, passing some yak herder huts, to Doccha Chhu.
-Follow the river for a while — higher up on the slope — to reach Panka, with ascents and descents along the way.
-You'll camp overnight in a tent at an altitude of 13,123 feet (4000 meters).
+Follow the river for a while—higher up on the slope—to reach Panka, with ascents and descents along the way.
+You'll camp overnight in a tent at an altitude of 13,123 feet (4,000 m).

 Day 5: Continue from Pankha to Chamgang & Depart Bhutan